Kentico/xperience-twilio-sendgrid/README.md

 SendGridEvents.Drop.After += MarkIssueUndelivered;
 ```

 You can view the available events in the [`SendGridEvents`](CMSModules/Kentico.Xperience.Twilio.SendGrid/Events/SendGridEvents.cs) class.
-If you wish to handle any of these events, you must ensure that the SendGrid Event Webhook is enabled, as described in __step #2__ of [Enable SendGrid webhook events](#enable-sendgrid-event-webhooks).
+If you wish to handle any of these events, you must ensure that the SendGrid Event Webhook is enabled, as described in __step #2__ of [Enable SendGrid Event Webhooks](#enable-sendgrid-event-webhooks).

 ## Bounce management